tomcatling/e-c-notebooks/README.md

 ## Ephemeral Stack Parameters

-Now you can set up the parameters in `cloudformation/stack-config.json`.
-Here you must specify:

-* KeyName : the name of the EC2 keypair you will use to SSH into the instances
-* InstanceType : the type of instance you want to use, e.g. t2.large
-* SSHLocation : **your** ip address in CIDR notation, which is the only one which will be allowed through the EC2 security group, e.g. 192.208.238.80/32
-* Timeout : a timeout in minutes for the ephemeral stack

-Now build the image we'll be using:
+Now to build the image you can run:

 ```bash
 ./run_build
 ```
+This takes a basic jupterlab docker image and builds in a few extra packages and the .config file with your password created in the previous step.
 You must run this build script again whenever you make changes to the docker image which you want the remote environment to see - for example adding a package.

 # Usage

 Now you're ready to use the environment.

-For local development:
+For local development (you will need to wait for the image to download from ECR the first time you run this):

 ```bash
 ./run_local_server.sh